Telehealth and Remote Patient Monitoring – What’s the Difference?

 Remote Patient Monitoring Medical Devices

-When paired together, telehealth and remote patient monitoring can monitor patients daily for certain health conditions.
-It can also prevent health complications in patients with chronic diseases and patients who can’t travel easily.
+When paired together, telehealth and remote patient monitoring can monitor patient medical conditions daily between appointments.
+It can also help prevent health complications in patients with chronic diseases.
 Many symptoms and conditions can be tracked through remote patient monitoring, including:

 Other conditions may require more complicated devices that may require patient training, including: